What is Cybersecurity? A Simple Guide to Online Protection

 Cybersecurity can be roughly classified into five categories.
 These include:

-Critical infrastructure security: Secures larger, critical infrastructure such as data hosting centers, network communications systems, power supply, and transmission facilities.
+Secures larger, critical infrastructure such as data hosting centers, network communications systems, power supply, and transmission facilities.
 The idea is to protect these utilities from sabotage or attacks using a contingency and continuity plan.

-Application security: Protect software application code repositories and other data from unauthorized access and breaches.
+Protect software application code repositories and other data from unauthorized access and breaches.
 Regular updates, threat modeling, and validating source code help to secure applications from unwanted risks.

-Network security: Secures data deployed on computer networks from unauthorized access.
+Secures data deployed on computer networks from unauthorized access.
 It protects hardware and software technologies using a firewall, encryption, two-factor authentication, and antivirus solutions.

-Cloud security: Secures data deployed on the cloud.
+Secures data deployed on the cloud.
 This approach combines cyber security tools, system controls, policies, and services to protect your cloud infrastructure.

-Internet of Things (IoT) security: Smart devices are entering more homes each year, opening another door for cybercriminals.
+Smart devices are entering more homes each year, opening another door for cybercriminals.
 IoT security protects a number of connected devices vulnerable to access by cybercriminals or bots.
 It works by auto segmentation to monitor activities and using IPS to patch exploits virtually.

 Here’s a complete guide to cyber security compliance.

-Different types of Cybersecurity threats
+List of 7 Cybersecurity threats

-The most common security threats include:
+The most common cybersecurity threats include:

 1. Phishing